kristinbranson/FlyDiscoAnalysis/goldblum/README.md

 ```
 goldblum/goldblum.m
 ```
 within the source repository.
+This is the function that is run by the cron job.
 See the documentation within that file for more details.

 The core analysis pipeline is implemented by the file
 ```